 The variety has its name from the white color of its buds, tightly covered with long white hair.
 Even after processing the buds and leaves to green tea, these are still well visible in the resulting leaf material.
 They’ll remain white with green tea, while appearing slightly yellow-colored with Snow Shan black tea and Tra Pai Hao.

 ‘Bach Shan Tea’, our producer partner in Vietnam, exclusively processes tea leaves and buds from the family’s own tea plantation.
 The same is located in altitudes of 1400+ meters in Ha Giang province.
 It accommodates quite a proud reserve of 100+ years old Thuyet Shan tea trees.
 The plantation adheres to biodiverse and health and environment-friendly cultivation principles.
 This way, the tea trees benefit from the input and the regulating mechanisms of a naturally grown, biodiverse environment.
 Moreover, the use of pesticides becomes unnecessary.

 Seeds on Vietnamese Thuyet Shan tea tree

 Ancient Artisan Snow Shan White Silver Needle – Harvest Time and Picking Standard

 Ancient Snow Shan White Silver Needle Tea is a typical, adequately spring-picked pure buds white tea.
 It has a lot in common with the “White Moonlight Buds” that we know from ancient tea trees in Yunnan.
 What initially stands out, however, is the ever greater size of the white buds.
-Like other Snow Shan teas, it is yielded from Vietnamese Thuyet Shan (= “Snow High Mountain”) tea tree, which is native to Vietnam.
+Like other Snow Shan teas, this tea comes from the Thuyet Shan (= “Snow High Mountain”) tea tree, which is native to Vietnam.